This beautiful, yet simple, Orange and Pomegranate Salad recipe with Balsamic Dressing is delightful when served with dinner or for a quick lunch.

 Grab a bowl and tear your lettuce up.
 Drizzle it with a couple tablespoons of the balsamic vinaigrette and toss to combine with the lettuce.

 Place your lettuce on a plate and top with orange segments, pomegranate arils, and sliced almonds.
 It’s simple, but that makes this Orange and Pomegranate Salad recipe even more perfect.
+If you want, adding shredded chicken to this salad is also delicious.

-Miracle-Gro AeroGarden units are a wonderful gift for someone who likes the idea of growing their own herbs and vegetables, but doesn’t have outdoor space.
+Miracle-Gro AeroGarden units are a wonderful gift for someone who likes the idea of growing their own herbs and vegetables but doesn’t have outdoor space.
 You can find Miracle-Gro AeroGarden 3SLthis holiday season at Walmart and the ULTRA LED at Costco as well as AeroGarden.com.

-Orange and Pomegranate Salad Recipe
+Orange and Pomegranate Salad Recipe with Balsamic Dressing

 Here’s the complete Orange and Pomegranate Salad recipe:Print